"Please tell me your plan includes six cherries!" Elyse smirked.

 "I'm not taking sides, Miyu," I said.
 "I'm asking you both to be nice and allow the three of us to have a pleasant dinner."

-I had thought the two of them got along really well, and I wondered if there had been some kind of incident that I wasn't aware of.
+I had thought the two of them got along really well, and I wondered if there had been some kind of incident of which I wasn't aware.
 They'd had heated words about me being married, but otherwise, they had seemed to like being with each other.
 Of course, it could just be Miyu being fifteen and chafing under ANY adult supervision.
 I certainly knew what that was like, and I also knew that her parents were conservative Japanese.
 Mitsuko had commented once about sneaking dates by going out with a group of kids, and I wondered if that's what was bothering her little sister.
 If so, then I totally sympathized.
 But I had to be careful not to take sides.

 Nothing more was said by either of the girls until after we were seated at the restaurant and we had placed our orders.
 Mitsuko excused herself to use the restroom, leaving Miyu at the table with me.